amaranth-lang/amaranth/docs/guide.rst

     with m.Elif(down):
         m.d.sync += timer.eq(timer - 1)

-Whenever there is a transition on the clock of the ``sync`` domain, the :pc:`timer` signal is incremented by one if :pc:`up` is true, decremented by one if :pc:`down` is true, and retains its value otherwise.
+Whenever there is a transition on the clock of the ``sync`` domain, the :py:`timer` signal is incremented by one if :py:`up` is true, decremented by one if :py:`down` is true, and retains its value otherwise.

 .. _lang-clockdomains: